N2ITN/RPiViz/README.md

   * Inexpensive
   * Robust fault tolerance - recover from network or power loss, system crash
   * Scalability, mass deployable from inception
-  * Leverage in-memory storage
-  * Embedded computer vision and neural nets, 'the fog' as opposed to the cloud
   * Flexible IoT platform for emotion recognition applications
   * The 'anti-app': an unobstrustive 'enchanted' object' that facilitates a utility or experience.
 User can engage as much or little as they like and still have a positive experience
   * Anticipatory embrace of [emerging trends] (http://na2.www.gartner.com/imagesrv/newsroom/images/emerging-tech-hc-2016.png;wa59f7b006c484099e) in tech: affective computing, IoT, distributed computing, quantified self, deep neural networks.